matter-labs/zksync-lite-docs/docs/faq/tech.md

 If a new **zkSync** block is produced and submitted to the mainchain, it cannot be reverted.
 However, if it doesn’t contain the promised transaction, the security bond of the intersection of the signers of the original receipt and the signers of the new blocks will be slashed.
 This intersection is guaranteed to have more than ⅓ of the stake.
-This guarantees that at least ⅓ of the security bond is slashable and that only malicious users will be punished.
+This guarantees that at least ⅓ of the security bond can be slashed and that only malicious users will be punished.

 A portion of the slashed funds will be used to compensate the tx recipient.
 The rest will be burned.